dotnet/AspNetCore.Docs/aspnetcore/migration/inc/start.md

 If you have supporting libraries in your solution that you will need to use, they should be upgraded to support .NET 6 or later<!--Review -->.
 [Upgrade Assistant](https://github.com/dotnet/upgrade-assistant) is a great tool for this.

-The adapters in this project can be used in these libraries to enable support for `System.Web.HttpContext` usage that you may have in class libraries.
-In order to enable this in a library:
+The adapters in this project can be used in these libraries to enable support for `System.Web.HttpContext` usage in class libraries.
+In order to enable `System.Web.HttpContext` usage in a library:

 1. Remove reference to `System.Web` in the project file
 2. Add the `Microsoft.AspNetCore.SystemWebAdapters` package
-3. Enable multi-targeting and add a .NET 6 target, or convert the project to .NET Standard
+3. Enable multi-targeting and add a .NET 6 target or later<!--Review -->, or convert the project to .NET Standard

 This step may require a number of projects to change depending on your solution structure.
 Upgrade Assistant can help you identify which ones need to change and automate a number of steps in the process.

 ## Enable Session Support

-Session is a commonly used feature of ASP.NET that shares a name with a feature in ASP.NET Core but that's where the similarity ends.
-Please see the documentation on [session support](session-state/session.md) to understand how to use it.
+Session is a commonly used feature of ASP.NET that shares the name with a feature in ASP.NET Core the APIs are much different.
+See the documentation on `[session support](session-state/session.md)`.

 ## Enable shared authentication support

-It is possible to share authentication between the original ASP.NET app and the new ASP.NET Core app by using the System.Web adapters remote authentication feature.
+It is possible to share authentication between the original ASP.NET app and the new ASP.NET Core app by using the `System.Web` adapters remote authentication feature.
 This feature allows the ASP.NET Core app to defer authentication to the ASP.NET app.
-Please see the [remote app connection](remote-app-setup.md) and [remote authentication]((remote-authentication/remote-authentication.md)) docs for more details.
+See the `[remote app connection](remote-app-setup.md)` and `[remote authentication](remote-authentication/remote-authentication.md)` docs for more details.

 ## General Usage Guidance

-There are a number of differences between ASP.NET and ASP.NET Core that the adapters are able to smooth over.
-However, there are some features that require an opt-in as it will incur some cost.
+There are a number of differences between ASP.NET and ASP.NET Core that the adapters are able to help migrate.
+However, there are some features that require an opt-in as they incur some cost.
 There are also behavior that cannot be adapted.
-Please see [usage guidance](usage_guidance.md) to see a list of these.
+See [usage guidance](usage_guidance.md) for a list of these.